vicky2742/Memory-Game/README.md

 # Memory-Game
-This is my first Golden Task (Memory Game) of my internship delivered by Code Clause.
+This is the first Golden Task (Memory Game) of my internship delivered by Code Clause.

+Memory games are games that help improve memory and concentration.
+There are many types of memory games such as memory card games, concentration games, and memory testing games.